Biden to address nation on pandemic as Fauci says coronavirus surge ‘has just gotten out of control’

+Earlier Tuesday, Vice President-elect Kamala D. Harris became the latest high-profile politician to be vaccinated in a bid to build public trust in the process.

+The setting for her shot was calculated: the United Medical Center in Washington, which serves the predominantly Black communities of the city’s Southeast quadrant and the southern part of Prince George’s County in Maryland.
+Harris said she hoped she could allay the mistrust that many Black Americans are expressing about the vaccine by getting hers in a hospital that serves Black neighborhoods.

 Fauci, appearing on CNN on Tuesday morning, lamented what he expects to be a post-holiday increase in cases and the strong possibility than January’s caseload will exceed even that of December.
-“You just have to assume it’s going to get worse,” Fauci said.
+“You just have to assume it’s going to get worse,” he said.

 Fauci also acknowledged that the rollout of vaccines was not reaching as many Americans as quickly as the 20 million that Trump administration had pledged by the end of the month.